Generic Name and Formulations:

 Adults and Children:

-See literature.
-Give as slow IV infusion (at least 30–60 minutes).
+See full labeling.
+Give as slow IV infusion (at least 30–60mins).
 Patients failing induction therapy with a cytarabine-containing regimen: 165mg/m2 + cytarabine twice weekly for 8 to 9 doses.
 Refractory to vincristine/prednisone-containing regimen: 250mg/m2 + vincristine weekly for 4 to 8 weeks + oral prednisone for 28 days.

 Potentiated by tolbutamide, sodium salicylate, and sulfamethizole.
 Concomitant vincristine sulfate may cause neuropathy.
 Concomitant antiemetics in patients given high doses of teniposide may increase risk of CNS depression, hypotension.